 Make your employees shine with their personal networks by giving them content that helps demonstrate that they’re experts in their field and industry.

 Consulting firm Booz Allen Hamilton generates content that helps employees impress clients and establishes their personal brands on social media.
-In one year alone, 26,000 pieces of content were shared by employees on social media, generating 25 million impressions and driving more than 2,000 additional website visits.
-In addition to Employee Advocacy, the engagement rate with company communication has grown to 75 percent among employees.
+In one year alone, 35,000 pieces of content were shared by employees on social media, generating 41 million impressions and driving more than 4,500 additional website visits.
+Employees aren’t just sharing content provided by the company, either.
+They also have submitted nearly 5,000 pieces of content.

 Good Works = Great Advocacy